sheremetyev/w16/README.md

 The [difference](https://github.com/sheremetyev/w16/compare/v8...master) from
 the original V8 source code is kept as small as possible.

-The following things are not implemented:
+The following things are not implemented.

 - mutual exclusion for external calls from JavaScript to C++ and marking of transaction as irrevocable